So you’re thinking about getting… a Ragdoll Cat

 In addition to being so calm and affectionate, Ragdoll cats are also highly intelligent.
 With a bit of patience, it’s possible to teach them basic tricks like ‘fetch’ and ‘roll over’.

 Despite their easy-going nature, Ragdoll cats still have needs that must be met.
-They do not like to be left alone for long periods and can get bored if they’re not stimulated.
-These cats also crave routine and will not appreciate changes to meal times or major upheavals in their home environment.
+They do not like to be left alone for long periods and can get bored if they haven’t had enough exercise.
+These cats also crave routine and will not appreciate changes to mealtimes or major upheavals in their home environment, such as moving house.

 Ragdoll cats have a lot of love to give, but they also need a lot of love and attention in return.